Belkius/LinearModelTraining/README.md

 - Scipy

 ### Dataset
-The data used in this ntoebook is generated as an exampled in the beginning.
+The data used in this notebook is generated as an exampled in the beginning.
 Later on, the data used is the Iris dataset from the scikit-learn library.

 ### Algorithms